-In financial year 2018, the first HR Leadership Meeting organized by headquarters took place, bringing together HR representatives from headquarters and those responsible for personnel from the larger subsidiaries in order to improve international cooperation.
+In the reporting year, two HR Leadership conferences took place, bringing together HR representatives from headquarters and those responsible for personnel from the larger subsidiaries in order to improve international cooperation.
 Both conferences were conducted virtually due to the global Covid-19 pandemic.
-The focus of the event was the presentation of projects planned by headquarters, which aim to drive forward the internationalization being pursued as well as centralization.
+The focus of the event, which in the future will take place twice a year in different countries in which STADA is active, is especially the presentation of global projects.

 Employee recruitment and retention

 A company’s success depends, to a great extent, on the competence, commitment and motivation of its workforce.
-In order to recruit and retain qualified employees, STADA offers its staff, in Germany for example, a wide range of social and financial benefits.
+In order to recruit and retain qualified employees, STADA offers its staff a wide range of social and financial benefits.

 Equal opportunities and family-friendly framework conditions are important factors in the success of every company and fundamentally contribute to competitiveness.
 For this reason, STADA supports its employees in establishing a work-family balance by allowing for flexible work hours, or by granting employees contributions to childcare costs and consultation services on the topic of caring for dependents.

 In addition to contributions to childcare costs, STADA’s financial contributions include payments or subsidies for the commute to the workplace, supplementary occupational disability insurance in the chemical industry (BUC) for every employee covered by collective agreements and those covered by similar agreements, the promotion of the ChemiePensionfonds, as well as group accident insurance, which also covers private accidents.

-In order to deal responsibly with the labor of each individual employee – one of the Company’s key resources – STADA has, for example established company health management at its headquarters in Bad Vilbel, which supports the workforce in staying physically fit.
+In order to deal responsibly with the labor of each individual employee – one of the Company’s key resources – STADA has, among other things, established Company health management at its headquarters in Bad Vilbel, which supports the workforce in staying physically fit.
 These include, for example, a fitness room, yoga courses, massage programs and sports groups as well as a health day held annually at two locations in Bad Vilbel, all of which was only held in 2020 if possible and in compliance with Covid-19 safety measures.

 Training and development